Through self-service solutions, AI will increase sustainability & efficiency in the water industry

 Riding the digital wave

-Siemens will present these self-service solutions at IFAT 2024, as a subset of the company’s solutions for electrification and automation, along with integrated digital technologies and services that cover the water cycle from seawater desalination to water and wastewater treatment to water network management.
-Visitors can actually onboard a sensor themselves and see the application live and in action – demonstrating the maturity and outstanding ease of use of the new digital solutions.
-To learn more about how digital solutions can drive sustainability and efficiency, Lete and Cartwright recommend that you visit the Siemens water industry website – “or simply get in touch with your local Siemens sales representative.”
+Siemens showcased these self-service solutions at IFAT 2024, the world's leading trade fair for Water, Sewage, Waste and Raw Materials Management.
+Visitors were able to onboard a sensor themselves and see the application live and in action – demonstrating the maturity and outstanding ease of use of the new digital solutions.
+To learn more about how digital solutions can drive sustainability and efficiency, Lete and Cartwright recommend that you visit the Siemens webpage aimed at the topic of Non-Revenue Water, where you can also get in touch with our local Siemens sales representatives via the contact form.

 Dr. Adam Cartwright, Director Industry Strategy Water and Wastewater Software, Siemens